freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

   * e-Terminology
   * e-Translation

-Wit this new functionality a user can invoke one of the supported FREME e-Services, let's say e-Entity, and submit a HTML file.
+With this new functionality a user can invoke one of the supported FREME e-Services, let's say e-Entity, and submit an HTML file.
 The control goes to the e-Internationalization first that converts the HTML file to NIF.
 Finally this NIF file is submitted to e-Entity service.
 The conversion to NIF is done internally and it's transparent to the user.

 The e-Internationalization service provides methods for converting following formats to NIF: